Zemaxe/AALI/README.md

 - can output either the exact distance between amino acids and ligands/water or True and False values based on the given distance threshold
 - it can combine all ligands into one column, reporting the smallest distance (or a single True/False value)...
 - ... or it can report mulitple columns for each ligand
-- in case of multiple pdb files, it can output one csv file per pdb file, or it can combine the all of the output into a single pdb file
+- in case of multiple pdb files, it can output one csv file per pdb file, or it can combine all of the output into a single pdb file

 ## Options / Parameters:

 output (default: exact)
   - exact (reports an exact distance)
-  - tf (reports combined 1/0 values; 1 if the ligand is within the threshold distance, 0 otherwise)
+  - tf (reports combined True or False values; True if the ligand is within the threshold distance, False otherwise)

 combined (default: no)
-  - yes (reports the smallest distance from all ligands in a single column, or, if output=tf, a single 1 if any of the ligands is within the threshold distance, 0 otherwise)
+  - yes (reports the smallest distance from all ligands in a single column, or, if output=tf, a single True if any of the ligands is within the threshold distance, False otherwise)
   - no (reports info on all ligands)

 threshold (default: [3.5,7]) """"""""""""""""""""""TBD""""""""""""""""""""""
-  - a (list of) number(s) (applicable in the case of output = tf - what will be a threshold value for which 1 will be generated, indicating a contact between amino acid and a ligand)
+  - a (list of) number(s) (applicable in the case of output = tf - what will be a threshold value for which True will be generated, indicating a contact between amino acid and a ligand)

 threshold_w (default: [3.5]
-  - a (list of) number(s) (applicable in the case of output = tf - what will be a threshold value for which 1 will be generated, indicating a contact between amino acid and a water molecule)
+  - a (list of) number(s) (applicable in the case of output = tf - what will be a threshold value for which True will be generated, indicating a contact between amino acid and a water molecule)

 mode (default: residue)
-  - residue (checks all atoms from a given amino acid against all atoms from a given ligand and reports back the smallest one)
+  - residue (checks all atoms from a given amino acid against all atoms from a given ligand and reports back the smallest distance)
   - CA (checks only the distance between C alpha from amino acid against all atoms from a given ligand and reports back the smallest one)

 check_ligand (default: yes)